 While it can prevent other users from seeing your search history, private browsing does not prevent your Internet service provider, school, the sites you visit, or employer from accessing this data.
 For true internet privacy, you’ll need to consider other avenues.

-If you’re wondering, you’re not alone.
-When it comes to how to protect your identity online, there isn’t a one-size-fits-all solution.
+how to protect your identity online, there isn’t a one-size-fits-all solution.
 There are many different things you need to do to protect your privacy and your personal information.

 Why does it need to be protected?
 Once upon a time, identity thieves had to go dumpster diving to identify personal information about you.
 To address this, consumers around the world began investing in paper shredders to protect their private information.